acoli-repo/acoli-morph/morphisto/structure.md

 4. RULE_TYPE: `<kompos>`
 5. META: `<frei>` ("Pharma"), `<gebunden>` ("anti"), `<nativ>`, `<fremd>` ("Mini"), `<klassisch>` ("Mega", "Micro", "Pseudo")

-No FEATS column because these do never occur in isolation.
+No PARADIGM column because these do never occur in isolation.
 Not sure I understand the difference between `<fremd>` and `<klassisch>`.
 I guess the latter is primarily for words of Latin and Greek origin, the former for modern loan words (but even though "Mini" may have come through English, it is Latin in origin)

 ### Other entry types